-Farmers markets are a favorite of city dwellers in the summer and fall months.
-They offer a chance to shop for fresh ingredients while supporting local famers and satisfy the urge to shop in a country market and talk to farmers that everyone has from living in the city too long.
-Luckily the city’s greenmarkets are open until mid-autumn, so you can pick up favorites like locally grown apples, pumpkins and squash or delicious homemade pies for your fall table.
-Stop by the Union Square Greenmarket in Manhattan, the Grand Army Plaza Greenmarket in Brooklyn or the Jackson Heights Greenmarket in Queens and you’ll find the freshest ingredients and great gifts like local honeys, jams and desserts to bring to your next dinner party.
+Farmer’s markets are a favorite of city dwellers in the summer and fall months.
+They offer a chance to shop for fresh ingredients while supporting local famers, and satisfy the urge to shop in a country market and talk to farmers, an urge people get after living in the city for a long time.
+Luckily the city’s greenmarkets are open until mid autumn, so you can pick up favorites like locally-grown apples, pumpkins and squash, or delicious homemade pies for your fall table.
+Stop by the Union Square Greenmarket in Manhattan, the Grand Army Plaza Greenmarket in Brooklyn, or the Jackson Heights Greenmarket in Queens.
+You’ll find the freshest ingredients and great gifts like local honeys, jams, and desserts to bring to your next dinner party.

-This one bedroom two bathroom furnished duplex apartment in Park Slope, Brooklyn sets the mood for cozy autumn days with its fall-themed color palette of orange and earth tones.
-Perfect for those who love to cook, this apartment has the rare luxury of a fully equipped contemporary kitchen with dishwasher that any chef would covet.
+This one-bedroom, two-bathroom furnished duplex apartment in Park Slope, Brooklyn sets the mood for cozy autumn days with its fall-themed color palette of orange and earth tones.
+Perfect for those who love to cook, this apartment has the rare luxury of a fully-equipped contemporary kitchen with dishwasher that any chef would covet.
 Picture yourself shopping the nearby Greenmarket at Grand Army Plaza and stocking your culinary finds in the extra-large stainless steel refrigerator-freezer combo.
-What screams fall more than enjoying a home cooked meal seated at a dining table in front of a working fireplace?
+What screams “fall” more than enjoying a home-cooked meal at a dining table in front of a working fireplace?

-After dinner you can enjoy the crisp fall air seated on one of the two balconies, a true rarity in NYC apartment amenities.
+After dinner, you can enjoy the crisp fall air on one of the two balconies, an amenity that’s a true rarity in NYC apartments.
 Outdoor space is also hard to come by in apartments here, but with views of the serene back garden from the apartment, you’ll be surrounded by the beauty of NYC’s fall colors.
-When you want to take a stroll through the autumn trees, this apartment gives you the convenience of boundless exploring with Prospect Park just a short walk away.
+When you want to take a stroll through the autumn trees, this apartment gives you the convenience of the boundless exploration of Prospect Park, just a short walk away.

-No fall season would be complete without strolling through one of NYC’s beautiful parks.
-You’ll get a whole different feeling visiting the parks in each season, and fall is one of the best for photo ops, where breathtaking displays of colorful foliage are everywhere.
-Take a boat ride on the lake in Central Park, go for a jog through Prospect Park in Brooklyn or head to the hills in Fort Tryon Park in Upper Manhattan for some incredible riverside views of the changing leaves perched above the Hudson River.
+No fall season would be complete without a stroll through one of NYC’s beautiful parks.
+You’ll get a whole different feeling visiting the parks in each season, and fall is one of the best times for photos.
+Breathtaking displays of colorful foliage are everywhere.
+Take a boat ride on the lake in Central Park, go for a jog through Prospect Park in Brooklyn, or head to the hills in Fort Tryon Park in Upper Manhattan for some incredible riverside views of the changing leaves along the Hudson River.

-Take a day trip from Manhattan or spend a weekend away and discover more of the beautiful Hudson Valley where you can explore historic sites, stroll through quaint villages or hike in one of many New York State Parks.
+Take a day trip or spend a weekend away from Manhattan and discover more of the beautiful Hudson Valley, where you can explore historic sites, stroll through quaint villages, or hike in one of many New York State Parks.
 Just a train ride away from NYC on Metro-North or Amtrak, the Hudson Valley is becoming a contemporary art mecca.
 Spend a day at Dia:Beacon, a contemporary art museum housed in a former industrial building.
-Situated on the banks of the Hudson River, the museum uses northern light entering through 34,000 square feet (3,200 m2) of skylights to make you feel like you are outdoors, while providing optimal viewing conditions for the specifically curated installations.
+Situated on the banks of the Hudson River, the museum uses the northern light entering through 34,000 square feet (3,200 square meters) of skylights to make you feel like you are outdoors while providing optimal viewing conditions for the specifically curated installations.

 Grab a group of friends and head to MetLife Stadium in New Jersey for some good old American football.
-America’s favorite way to pass those cold fall and winter months is huddled up with a bunch of die-hard football fans cheering on the home team.
-If you’d rather not brave the cold you can always grab a cold beer and catch a game with the locals at your neighborhood sports bar, a great way to make some new friends.
+America’s favorite way to pass the cold fall and winter months is to be huddled up with a bunch of die-hard football fans cheering on the home team.
+If you’d rather not brave the cold, you can always grab a cold beer and catch a game with the locals at your neighborhood sports bar, a great way to make some new friends.

 Fall isn’t quite complete without watching the Macy’s Thanksgiving Day Parade.
-Sure you can watch it on TV but nothing beats watching it live in New York City!
+Sure, you can watch it on TV, but nothing beats watching it live in New York City!
 Find a spot along the 2.5 miles of public viewing space along Central Park West and Sixth Avenue to catch a glimpse of the famous giant balloons floating past skyscrapers down the city streets.
-If you’ve got too much cooking to do on Thanksgiving Day you can always join in for another tradition the night before the big day.
+If you’ve got too much cooking to do on Thanksgiving Day, you can always join in another tradition the night before the big day.
 Head to the Upper West Side near 79th Street & Columbus Avenue and watch the balloons being inflated for their big debut.

-This two bedroom two bath furnished duplex apartment on the Upper West Side is perfect for a family.
-Located on the ground and parlor floors of a 19th century brownstone, it is easily accessible for those with children, who will also appreciate and the back garden area where the whole family can enjoy the change of seasons.
+This two-bedroom, two-bath furnished duplex apartment on the Upper West Side is perfect for a family.
+Located on the ground and parlor floors of a 19th-century brownstone, it is easily accessible for those with children.
+Kids will also appreciate the back garden area where the whole family can enjoy the change of seasons.
 Exposed brick throughout the apartment gives the space a warm, cozy atmosphere.
-Gather in the living room around the decorative fireplace or enjoy a home cooked meal prepared in the beautiful fully equipped kitchen.
-Amenities include microwave and dishwasher and convenient in-house laundry.
+Gather in the living room around the decorative fireplace or enjoy a home-cooked meal prepared in the beautiful fully-equipped kitchen.
+Amenities include a microwave, a dishwasher, and convenient in-house laundry.
 Two bathrooms and a double vanity add to the convenience and luxury of this property.

 The art and culture of NYC will be easily accessible with the Lincoln Center for the Performing Arts and the American Museum of Natural History right in the neighborhood.
-LC Trick-or-Treat 2016 will take place October 29 across the plazas of Lincoln Center with costumes, candy and live performances so bring the kids with costumes and goodie bags!
-Lincoln Center always has an array of children and family programming so check out their website for the latest events happening during your visit.
-The kids will love the Dinosaurs Among Us exhibit currently on display at the Museum of Natural History with life-like dinosaur models towering over them and rarely seen fossils to explore.
-On Tuesdays from September 6 to October 25 the museum hosts Fall Lunchtime Bird Walks, where you’ll take a bird watching tour through Central Park with an informative guide who will enlighten you about the various species of birds that call NYC home.
-With the park so close to your apartment you can take a stroll through Central Park anytime to enjoy an autumn day with the family, and be sure to catch the preparations for the Macy’s Thanksgiving Day Parade just a block away!
+LC Trick-or-Treat 2016 will take place October 29 across the plazas of Lincoln Center, with costumes, candy, and live performances.
+Bring the kids with their costumes and goodie bags!
+Lincoln Center always has an array of children and family programming, so check out their website for the latest events happening during your visit.
+The kids will love the Dinosaurs Among Us exhibit currently on display at the Museum of Natural History, with life-like dinosaur models towering overhead and rarely-seen fossils to explore.
+On Tuesdays from September 6 to October 25, the museum hosts Fall Lunchtime Bird Walks, where you’ll take a birdwatching tour through Central Park with an informative guide who will enlighten you about the various species of birds that call NYC home.
+With the park so close to your apartment, you can take a stroll through Central Park anytime to enjoy an autumn day with the family.
+Be sure to catch the preparations for the Macy’s Thanksgiving Day Parade just a block away!

-New York City’s ice skating rinks open late October to get us all in the holiday mood early, so head to some of the local favorites.
-At Wollman Rink you can skate amidst the beauty of Central Park.
-Speaking of costs, the Rink at Bryant Park is NYC’s only free skating rink (just pay for skate rentals if you don’t have your own), and you get to skate surrounded by the picturesque Bank of America Winter Shopping Village, a fun spot for all to enjoy.
-And last but not least, the world famous Rink at Rockefeller Center is a must-do, the perfect spot for when you just have to be the center of attention in the center of the Big Apple.
-Then head 70 stories above to Top of the Rock for amazing views of NYC from above!
-The famous Rockefeller Christmas Tree lighting ceremony will take place November 30, 2016 with live performances by top artists starting at 7pm.
-This event draws a huge crowd so plan to get there very early!
+New York City’s ice skating rinks open in late October to get us all in the holiday mood early, so head to some of the local favorites.
+At Wollman Rink, you can skate among the beauty of Central Park.
+The Rink at Bryant Park is NYC’s only free skating rink (just pay for skate rentals if you don’t have your own), and you get to skate surrounded by the picturesque Bank of America Winter Shopping Village, a fun spot for all to enjoy.
+Last but not least, the world-famous Rink at Rockefeller Center is a must-do.
+It’s the perfect spot for when you just have to be the center of attention in the center of the Big Apple.
+After, you can climb 70 stories above to Top of the Rock for amazing views of NYC from above!
+The famous Rockefeller Christmas Tree lighting ceremony will take place on November 30, 2016, with live performances by top artists starting at 7:00 p.m.
+This event draws a huge crowd, so plan to get there very early!

-Planning a stay in New York City this fall to take in the sights?
-Visit our website and find the perfect furnished rental to make your stay, short or long, as cozy and unforgettable as fall in NYC.
+Planning a stay in New York City this fall to enjoy the sights?
+Visit our website and find the perfect furnished rental to make your long or short stay as cozy and unforgettable as fall in NYC.